Cruisin' (Smokey Robinson song): D'Angelo version

-Neo soul musician D'Angelo recorded a cover of the song for his 1995 album Brown Sugar.
+American neo soul musician D'Angelo recorded a cover of the song for his debut album, Brown Sugar (1995).
 The cover was released as the album's second single on October 12, 1995, and was commercially successful charting within the top ten of the US R&B charts. the album reached sales of 500,000 copies in the United States by October 1995.

 This version appeared in the third episode of the UPN sitcom, Moesha in 1996.

 Composition and arrangement

 "Cruisin", a cover of Smokey Robinson's 1979 hit of the same name, here features a predominant string section.
 The longest track on the album, it employs violin, viola and cello, as well as shakers and light percussion, while sleigh bells are featured in the chorus.
-Flutist Lauryn Vivino contributes with piccolo.
+Flautist Lauryn Vivino contributes with piccolo.
 The track also features steady piano-playing by D'Angelo, with Brooklyn Funk Essentials-member Bob "Bassy" Brockmann playing the trumpet.